-Sr. Type of Instrument Percentage of exposure Circular references No. 1.
-Derivatives The Maximum exposure to derivatives shall not exceed 50% of net assets of debt and equity component of the scheme.
-The Scheme may take derivatives position based on the opportunities available subject to the guidelines issued by SEBI from time to time and in line with the investment objective of the Scheme.
-These may be taken to hedge the portfolio, rebalance the same or to undertake any other strategy as permitted under SEBI (Mutual Funds) Regulations from time to time.
-However, the exposure to short positions in the scheme using stock or index derivatives shall be only for hedging purposes.
-2. Securitized Debt If the Scheme decides to invest in securitised debt, such investments will not, exceed 20% of the net assets of the Scheme.
-Paragraph 12.15 of SEBI Master Circular for Mutual Funds.
-3. AT1 and AT2 Bonds The Scheme does not intend to invest in debt instruments including Tier 1 bonds and Tier 2 bonds issued under Basel III framework with special features viz. subordination to equity (absorbs losses before equity capital) and /or convertible to equity upon trigger of a prespecified event for loss absorption - 4.
-Securities lending and Borrowing The Scheme may engage in securities lending in accordance with Paragraph 12.11 of SEBI Master Circular for Mutual Funds dated May 19, 2023.
-The Scheme shall not deploy more than 20% of its net assets in securities lending and not more than 5% of the net assets of the Scheme will deployed in securities lending to any single counterparty.
+Sr. No. Type of Instrument Percentage of exposure Circular references 1.
+Derivatives for hedging purpose The maximum exposure to derivatives shall not exceed 50% of the net asset of the scheme.
+Paragraph 12.25 of SEBI Master Circular for Mutual Funds.
+2. Securitized Debt Investment in securitized debt shall not exceed 20% of the net assets of the scheme. \mathcal{L}{-1} 3.
+Debt Instruments with special features AT1 and AT2 Bonds invest in debt instruments Master Circular for Mutual

+- · India mutuai fund 4.
+Debt Instruments with SO / CE The scheme may invest in debt instruments having structured obligations / credit enhancements.
+Paragraph 12.3 of SEBI Master Circular for Mutual Funds.
+Such investment shall not exceed 10% of the debt portfolio of the scheme. (group exposure in such instruments shall not exceed 5% of the debt portfolio of the scheme.)
+5. Stock lending and Borrowing The Scheme may also engage in securities lending.
 Paragraph 12.11 of SEBI Master Circular for Mutual Funds.
-5. Debt Instruments with SO / CE The scheme may invest in debt instruments having structured obligations / credit enhancements which shall not exceed 10% of the debt portfolio of the scheme and group exposure in such instruments shall not exceed 5% of the debt portfolio of the scheme.
-Paragraph 12.3 of SEBI Master Circular for Mutual Funds 6.
-Overseas securities If the Scheme decides to invest in foreign securities, such investments will not exceed 25% of the net assets of the Scheme.
+Shall not exceed 20% of its net assets in securities lending Shall not exceed 5% of the net assets of the Scheme shall be deployed in securities lending to any single counterparty.
+6. Overseas Investments Investments in Overseas securities will not exceed 20% of the net assets of the Scheme.
 Paragraph 12.19 of SEBI Master Circular for Mutual Funds.
-7. ReITs and InVITs The Scheme may invest upto 10% of the net assets in units of REITs and INVITs and not more than 5% of the net assets of the Scheme will be invested in REITs and INVITs of any single issuer.
+7. ReITs and InVITs The scheme may invest upto 10% of the net assets in units of REITs and INVITs and not more than 5% of the net assets of the Scheme will be invested in REITs and INVITs of any single issuer.
 Paragraph 12.21 of SEBI Master Circular for Mutual Funds.

-8. Other / own mutual funds The scheme may invest in the units of Mutual Fund Schemes.
+8. Tri - Party Repos The scheme may invest upto 20% in tri - party repo transactions.
+9. Other/own mutual funds The scheme may invest in the units of Mutual Fund Schemes.
+Clause 4 of Seventh Schedule of SEBI (Mutual Funds) Regulations, 1996.
 Such investment shall not exceed 5% of the net asset value of the Fund.
-Seventh Schedule of SEBI (Mutual Funds) Regulations, 1996 9. repo/ reverse repo transactions in corporate debt securities The scheme may participate in corporate bond repo transactions.
-Gross exposure of the scheme to repo transactions in corporate debt securities shall not be more than 10% of the net assets of the scheme.
-Paragraph 12.18 of SEBI Master Circular for Mutual Funds 10.
-Short selling of securities The Scheme may engage in short selling of securities in accordance with Paragraph 12.11 of SEBI Master Circular for Mutual Funds Paragraph 12.11 of SEBI Master Circular for Mutual Funds.
-11. Credit Default Swaps The Scheme may invest in Credit Default Swaps (CDS) Paragraph 12.28 of SEBI Master Circular for Mutual Funds.
+10. Repo/ reverse repo transactions in corporate debt securities The scheme may participate in corporate bond repo transactions.
+Such investment shall not exceed 10% of the net assets of the scheme.
+Paragraph 12.18 of SEBI Master Circular for Mutual Funds.

+11. Credit Default Swaps transactions The scheme will not participate in Credit Default Swaps.
+12. Short selling of securities The Scheme may engage in short selling of securities.
+Paragraph 12.11 of SEBI Master Circular for Mutual Funds.
+13. Investment in triparty repo on Government securities or treasury bills before the closure of NFO.
+Yes in accordance with SEBI guidelines.
+Paragraph 1.10.3 of SEBI Master Circular for Mutual Funds

-In terms of paragraph 12.24 of SEBI Master Circular for Mutual Funds the cumulative gross exposure through equity, debt, derivative positions (and fixed income derivatives), repo transactions and credit default swaps in corporate debt securities, Real Estate Investment Trusts (REITs), Infrastructure Investment Trusts (InvITs), other permitted securities/assets and such other securities/assets as may be permitted by the Board from time to time, subject to regulatory approvals, if any, should not exceed 100% of the net assets of the scheme.
+In terms of paragraph 12.24 of SEBI Master Circular for Mutual Funds, the cumulative gross exposure through equity, debt, money market instruments and derivative positions, repo transactions in corporate debt securities and other permitted securities/assets and such other securities/assets as may be permitted by the Board from time to time shall not exceed 100% of the net assets of the scheme.